Offensive-AI-Lab/AutoDefenceML/README.md

 *In terms of user experience, ADML offer the following:*
 - A REST API for easy intergration and interaction
 - The ability to provide a custom model and dataset python definitions or non-conventional formats.
-- The ability to dynamically change python requiremetns in individual evaautuions (under developent)
+- The ability to dynamically change python requirements in individual evaautuions (under developent)

+#### Plugins: Adding new Attacks & Defences
+- Developers can easily add new attacks an defences to ADML.
+Details on how to dot his can be found in the [plugon documentation](plugin_docs.md).

 #### Limitations
 *AutoDefenceML is in its early stages of development so there are some limitations to be aware of:*